yuraxdrumz/golang-starter-kit/README.md

   * fatal

 ### Building the service
-The service compiles to all 3 major os's - `windows`, `linux`, `darwin(macOS)`
+The repo compiles to all 3 major os's - `windows`, `linux`, `darwin(macOS)`

 To compile the project, run `./scripts/build.sh`.
-This will create a build directory with the binaries both zipped and unzipped all os's
+This will create a build directory with the binaries both zipped and unzipped for all os's

 ### Running the service + watch mode
 ```golang